pittma/cotillion/Index.lagda.md

 ```
 -->

-`W` is a little exploration with W-Types.
+A little exploration with W-Types.

 ```
 import W